act-rules/act-rules.github.io/_rules/links-identical-name-equivalent-purpose-b20e66.md

 #### Passed Example 9

-A set of two SVG `a` elements have the same [accessible name][] and link to the [same resource][].
+These two SVG `a` elements have the same [accessible name][] and link to the [same resource][].
 The example is one SVG area but with 2 formats of links.
 One uses an image and the other uses text.

 ```html
 <html lang="en">